Where does this programme fit in?

 Retail Management 314

-Retail strategy and the retailing mix; location decisions; merchandise decisions; price decisions; communication decisions; consumer services and information; technology and systems; franchise agreements.
+Retail strategy and the retailing mix is the primary focus of this module and includes location decisions; merchandise decisions; price decisions; communication decisions; consumer services and information; technology and systems; franchise agreements.

 Services Management 324

-Unique characteristics of services; nature and process of service delivery; differences between product and service evaluations; development, communication and delivery of services; service quality and measurement thereof; the role of service providers and the environment of service delivery; implementation of service-marketing strategies.
+Services Marketing is specialsed field in marketing due to the unique characteristics of services.
+This module explores the nature of services and the process of service delivery; differences between product and service evaluations; development, communication and delivery of services; service quality and measurement thereof; the role of service providers and the environment of service delivery; implementation of service-marketing strategies.

 Marketing Research 344